Understanding Stainless Steel Grades

 of moisture and the application of certain chemicals.

 A common mistake that is made with food grade stainless steel is that it is cleaned with a plain steel brush.
 The coarseness of the bristles can easily break up the bonding oxide layer which cause cracks, crevices and rust, ultimately leading to compliance issues.
 Clean with non-metallic brushes and pads to prevent this premature degradation.
 Do not allow cleaners and sanitizers to remain on stainless steel for a prolonged period, as this will create pitting, oxidation, discoloration and compliance issues.

 Cleaning Food Grade Stainless Steel

-Depending on the type of food grade stainless steel you are cleaning you will be able to use an appropriate method from the list below.
+Depending on the type of food grade stainless steel you are cleaning you will be able to use an appropriate method from